 We are seeking a volunteer who is interested in learning more about how we execute our vision for Live Well San Diego.
 Volunteers will be exposed to various areas of competencies and administrative responsibilities including: database/spreadsheet design and logic, project management, and contract administration.
 If you’re up for a challenge, our office offers a different learning opportunity daily, surrounded by good people.

-HHSA Central Regions
+HHSA Central & South Regions

 Volunteer opportunities in public health, community health promotions, and family resource centers.